taming-the-state-in-react/taming-the-state-in-react/manuscript/02-react/04-local-state-react.md

 }
 ~~~~~~~~

 You don't need to make use of the ref attribute anymore.
 You can solve the problem by using local state only.
-The exampel demonstrates it with only one input field yet it can be used with multple input fields too.
+The exampel demonstrates it with only one input field yet it can be used with multple input fields, too.
 You would only need to allocate more properties in the local state.

 ### Controlled Components

 The previous example of using form state with local state has one flaw.
 It doesn't make use of **controlled components**.
-Naturally a HTML input fields holds its own state.
+Naturally, a HTML input field holds its own state.
 When you enter a value into the input field, the DOM node knows about the value.

-However, the value lives in your local state too.
+However, the value lives in your local state, too.
 You have it in both, the native DOM node state and local state.
 But you want to make use of a single source of truth.
 It is a best practice to overwrite the native DOM node state by using the `value` attribute and the value from the local state.

-Let's consider again the previous example.
+Let's consider the previous example again.
 The input field had no value attribute assigned.
 By using the native value attribute and passing the local state as value, you convert an uncontrolled component to a controlled component.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~